 Robin has been teaching yoga in Park Slope and NYC since 1999.
 She comes from an educational publishing background (English Language Arts for grades K-8, with a specialization in primary grade reading), and in publishing has edited and project managed everything from NYC test prep materials to phonics practice books to reading basals for grades K-12.

-In her free time, Robin plays guitar and is very active in the Brooklyn music scene, but also loves nothing better than a three-hour stroll through the Botanic Gardens and a quiet coffee on a bench.
+In her free time, Robin plays electric guitar and is very active in the Brooklyn music scene, but also loves nothing better than a three-hour stroll through the Botanic Gardens and a quiet coffee on a bench.

-WARD WILLIAMS: Assistant Director/Music Ambassador
+WARD WILLIAMS: Assistant Director/

 From the first day he entered Studio Creative Play, he has been amazed by the warmth, encouragement and positivity demonstrated by Khahtee and the other teachers towards the students.
 What really resonates with him is the perfect balance of a carefully orchestrated, curated program and an environment where children feel free to explore and express themselves fully.
 He has been the SCP’s “Resident Cellist,” sharing music accompanying the reading of books, leading movement and yoga, performing to celebrate Martin Luther King on his holiday, and teaching the students about the cello—how it’s made and how it’s played.
 In 2013, he developed a music class called “Vibrato” for SCP, teaching musical concepts, theory and appreciation.
 In 2015, Ward was a teacher for the baby Villagio class.
 During the Spring of 2016, he led music classes to develop the Studio Creative Play and Roberts Field song circle.

-When he’s not teaching, Angus is often playing music, spending time outdoors, reading, or running.
+Angus brings elements of drama, music, and the outdoors to his work at Studio Creative Play.
+When he’s not teaching, Angus is often playing music, spending time outdoors, reading, or writing.